Languages of India 2026 PDF: State-wise List of Official, Classical and Scheduled Languages

 Spoken Languages of India Pie Chart

 The pictorial representation of the languages spoken by percentage in India is shared with detailed splitting based on the number of speakers of that particular language.
-Refer to the languages spoken in India pie chart below.

 Classical Languages in India

-The classical languages of India are selected based on certain criteria.
-Classical languages have independent literary traditions and written literature from the ancient period.
-All the Classical Languages are listed in the Eighth Schedule of the Constitution.
+• Classical languages have independent literary traditions and written literature from the ancient period.

 Classical Languages in India Criteria

 The idea of classical language originated in Europe.
 According to information provided by the Ministry of Culture in the Rajya Sabha in February 2014, the guidelines for declaring a language as ‘Classical’ are listed below.
 The government has provided certain guidelines to declare a certain language as classical.
-Here is the eligibility of language as a classical language criteria.
+Here is the eligibility of language as a classical language.

-The extraordinary antiquity of its early transcripts or verified history from 1500 to 2000 years.
+• The extraordinary antiquity of its early transcripts or verified history from 1500 to 2000 years.

-A body of ancient literature or texts is considered a valuable heritage by generations of speakers.
+• A body of ancient literature or texts is considered a valuable heritage by generations of speakers.

-The literary tradition should be original, unique, and not borrowed from another language community.
+• The literary tradition should be original, unique, and not borrowed from another language community.

-Classical language and literature are different from modern, there may also be a discontinuity between the classical language and its later forms or sprouts.
+• Classical language and literature are different from modern; there may also be a discontinuity between the classical language and its later forms or sprouts.

 Important Lakes in India